Andrew Boorde: Works

+Boordes Itinerary of Europe and Treatyse upon Berdes are lost.
+Attributed works include The book for to learn a man to be wise in building of his house for the health of body (London, 1540).

 Several jest-books are attributed to him without authority: The Merie Tales of the Mad Men of Gotam (earliest extant edition, 1630), Scogins Jests (1626), A mery jest of the Mylner of Abyngton, with his wyfe, and his daughter, and of two poore scholers of Cambridge (printed by Wynkyn de Worde), and a Latin poem, Nos Vagabunduli.